Renewable Energy Storage Requirements Are Impossible

 In Grid-Scale Storage of Renewable Energy: The Impossible Dream, Energy Matters (November 20, 2017), using one year of generation data for all of England and Scotland with one hour resolution, Euan Mearns calculated that to avoid outages, 390 watt hours of storage would be needed per watt of average demand.
 In Is 100 Percent Renewable Energy Possible?
 (May 25, 2018), using one year of generation data from Texas with one hour resolution, Norman Rogers calculated that storage capacity of 400 watt hours is needed per average watt of wind and solar capacity.
 In Geophysical constraints on the reliability of solar and wind power in the United States Energy & Environmental Science (Issue 4, 2018), Matt Shaner et al used 36 years of geophysical data for all of North America with one hour resolution to calculate that 400-800 watt hours of storage are needed, depending upon location and the mix of solar and wind.

 The following graphs were prepared using data from the California Independent System Operator (CISO) with one hour resolution from 1 January 2011 until 30 November 2020, and five minute resolution thereafter, data from the Electric Reliability Council of Texas (ERCOT) with hourly resolution from 2 July 2018, nationwide data from the Hourly Electric Grid Monitor with one hour resolution since 1 July 2018, and data from EU for Denmark, Germany, and EU as a whole with hourly resolution from 1 January 2015 until 30 September 2020.
-They show the net energy content (or deficit) that would have been in storage, assuming all supply came from renewable sources and storage charge and discharge are 100% efficient.
+They show the net energy content (or deficit) that would have been in storage, assuming all supply came from renewable sources, storage charge and discharge are 100% efficient, and batteries can be fully charged and discharged without damage.
 At first, the analyses assume a system with unlimited but empty storage capacity at the beginning of the study period.
 Analyses are repeated with bounded storage capacity.

 In early sections, quantities in storage were calculated by assuming average renewable capacity is equal to average demand.
 In later sections, the effect of average renewable supply being larger than average demand is analyzed.
 The method of calculation used here is explained below.